Thimoteus/purescript-optlicative/README.md

 ## Unsupported/future features

-* optional options-with-arguments (i.e. `--output` can be present with an argument or missing entirely)
+* options with more than one argument (workaround: separate multiple arguments by a space, wrap the group in a pair of double quotes)
-* options with more than one argument (workaround: separate multiple arguments by a space, wrap them all in a pair of double quotes)
+* other things I haven't thought of

 ## Installation